-10 Harry Potter Fantastic Beasts You Do Not Want to Meet
+10 Terrifying Harry Potter Fantastic Beasts You Seriously Wouldn't Want to Go Near

-Other than its size, the Basilisk also has extremely venomous fangs, as well as the ability to petrify or instantly kill with its gaze.
-This makes it arguably even deadlier than Medusa of Greek mythology fame.
-From the books, it was established that even an Elder Wand wielding Dumbledore could not reverse the petrification caused by a Basilisk, and that Basilisk venom is strong enough to destroy Voldemort’s horcruxes.
-In short, unless you are a fluent Parselmouth, don’t even think of going near a Basilisk.
-And even if you are one, do think thrice before attempting to breed or control such a fiendish beast.
+Of note, the Harry Potter books also established that even an Elder Wand wielding Dumbledore could not reverse the petrification caused by a Basilisk, and that Basilisk venom is strong enough to destroy Voldemort’s horcruxes.
+The short of it, unless you are a fluent Parselmouth, don’t even think of going near a Basilisk.
+And even if you are one, you need to think thrice before attempting to breed or control such a fiendish beast.

 In the original Greek myth, Bellerophon slayed the Chimaera while riding the winged-horse Pegasus.
 Subsequently, he fell off Pegasus, to his death, when he tried to fly to Mount Olympus.

-Probably because of the Erkling's size and lack of other abilities, the Wizarding world has been quite successful in reducing the number of Erkling killings.
-Nonetheless, they remain a significant threat to children.
-Those with children traveling in areas with known Erkling activity would do well to keep a constant eye on their wards.
-If confronted by one, smacking it on the head with a hard object like a cauldron has been proven to be highly useful in repelling them.
+Probably because of the Erkling's size and lack of other abilities, the Wizarding World has been quite successful in reducing the number of Erkling killings.
+Nonetheless, these wicked fantastic beasts remain a significant threat to children.

-The Lethifold is far from being the most powerful fantastic beast in Newt Scamander’s book.
-But it is very likely the most horrifying.
-Also known as the Living Shroud, it is a dark cloak around half an inch thick, which moves by gliding soundlessly over the ground at night.
-A Lethifold kills by smothering and suffocating its victim.
-Thereafter, it quietly digesting its victim whole within itself.
-No traces of its murder are left behind.
+Also known as the Living Shroud, this heinous, supernatural murderer is a dark cloak around half an inch thick.
+It moves by soundlessly gliding over the ground at night.
+Once it finds a victim, the Lethifold kills by smothering and suffocating.
+Thereafter, it quietly digests the victim whole within itself.
+No traces of killings are ever left behind.

 Newt Scamander described the Nundu as “arguably the most dangerous in the world.”
 An East African beast in the form of a giant leopard, the Nundu’s diseased breath is capable of wiping out entire villages.
-To subdue even one requires the combined effort of hundreds of wizards.
+According to the famed Magizoologist, to subdue even one requires the combined effort of hundreds of wizards.

 J.K.
 Rowling possibly based the Nundu on the Mngwa or Nunda.
 These are ferocious, leopard-like felines said to stalk Tanzania.

-Of note, Newt Scamander describes werewolves as unique among all Harry Potter fantastic beasts because of their preference for human prey.
-A werewolf also fully remembers what he or she has done after reverting to human form.
-In other words, those who killed their kin or friends during rampages are doomed to remember the tragedy for the rest of their lives.
-Little surprise thus, that werewolf victims often beg to be killed rather than live on with the curse.
-To be bitten by a werewolf is possibly one of the worst fates to suffer in the Harry Potter world.
+Worse, Newt Scamander specifically describes werewolves as unique among all fantastic beasts, because of their preference for human prey.
+A werewolf also fully remembers what he or she has done after reverting to human form – in other words, those who killed their kin or friends during rampages are doomed to remember the tragedy for the rest of their lives.